 Presentation

 As in medicine, battery diagnostics must go hand in hand with the development of self-repair systems.
-We will show how supramolecular chemistry can be put to good use in designing and engineering self-repairing polymers, while considering the self-repair engineering that can take place at the separator level via the realization of very specific encapsulation and functionalization chemistry.
+We will show how supramolecular chemistry can be put to good use in designing and engineering self-repairing polymers, while considering the self-repair engineering that can be done at the separator level via the realization of very specific encapsulation and functionalization chemistry.
 These lectures will be followed by seminars on the history of batteries and electrochemistry in general.